Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Before first boot:

-Make sure you have docker desktop installed.
+Make sure you have docker desktop installed, open and running.

 For first boot: